tamodolo/ggs/README.md

 Q. can I run this without the GUI?

-R. No. This is a early development program so there are no plans for that
+R. No. This is an early development program so there are no plans for that

 Q. How it works?